 All request are to be submitted via the PPMS booking system: Newcomers get ICP and PPMS accounts during their onboarding.
 For external visitors and interns we need to know the following before we can organize a training for you:

 - You will need to provide a cost account number, including an approval from your PI (and grant office in case you want to speed up matters)

 - Please check if you can log in to our booking system.
 In case you can not yet log in, you can request an account by sending an email to firstname.lastname@example.org and include all info from point 1

 - Request a training via the booking system: see “Getting Started – section“

-- For visiting scientists and interns: please have your visiting lab assist you with the points listed above. (see “visitors and guests” section below)
+- Visiting scientists & interns: please have your visiting lab assist you with the points listed above. (see “visitors and guests” section below *)